Alphabet

 ь

-Once you've gone through the alphabet with native speakers, move on to the next section of the primer: basic numerals.
-They're important to know in their own right, and are a great way to reinforce the alphabet while starting to read Ukrainian words.
+Once you're comfortable with the alphabet, head to the next section of the primer: basic numerals.
+They're important to know in their own right and are a great way to reinforce the alphabet while you start reading simple Ukrainian words.